mcmasterwhitewater/mcmasterwhitewater.github.com/index.markdown

 If you are intersted in taking a course with us this summer, check out the courses section of our website.
 There is lots of fun to be had on the river this sumer so don't miss out.

 If you are an intermediate or experienced paddler, navigate to the [forum section](http://mcmasterwhitewater.ca/forum) to find out what the current members are up to.

-Check us out on [facebook](https://www.facebook.com/mcmaster.whitewater)
+Also, be sure to check us out on [facebook](https://www.facebook.com/mcmaster.whitewater)

 Remember to be safe out there!